nicolaiarocci/nicolaiarocci.com/content/post/half-century-of-service.md

 scavenged from some clips recorded by my dad at the time.
 A female monkey used to live in our garden.
 Our home was part of a walled complex.
 Two soldiers were guarding the entrance, night and day.
-The wall, I remember, was built with wooden pales, very much like those wild-west forts from the old moves.
+The wall, I remember, was built with wooden pales, very much like those wild-west forts from the old movies.
 When we move back, it is for the North-Eastern part of Italy, in the Ferrara province first, and then in Ravenna.
 I guess there's not a lot to say about this decade;
 the usual baby-son-of-a-middle-class-emigrant-family routine applies here.